hujhax/austin-improv-wiki/Mirage Machine.md

 |Years	=		2014-Present
 }}

-Starting from a dream, **Mirage Machine**e weaves a tapestry of slapstick heartbreak and serious absurdity.
+Starting from a dream, **Mirage Machine** weaves a tapestry of slapstick heartbreak and serious absurdity.
 Our format is freedom and our method purely accident.

 ## Summary